awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/create_ecs_cluster.md

 * Click **View Cluster**
 * Click **Capacity Providers** tab

-The new ECS cluster will look like below in the AWS Console.
+The new ECS cluster will appear as below in the AWS Console.

 ![ECS Cluster](/images/ecs-spot-capacity-providers/ecs_empty_cluster.png)